Yes. Yes they are. In emails, particularly!

 • Yahoo Mail

 * We did run into some compatibility issues with animated .gif’s working correctly in Outlook 2007, Outlook 2012 and Outlook 2013… but there is a workaround.
-Meanwhile you can buy Outlook 2010 cheap here.
 Just make sure that the first keyframe in your animation contains the full animated message: this way, the full message in the image is still delivered in cases where the animation is not shown.

 The lesson here is simple: animated .gif’s still have a place in modern day web design.
 No, they aren’t the main ingredient in your dish.
 They can, however, add flavor and texture to sites and emails when you need.

 Have you seen an animated .gif used effectively in an email campaign?
+Companies are actually looking to hire a storyboard artist and GIF designer for various marketing purposes.
 Do you have any opinions about using animated .gif’s in web or email applications?
 Share it here, we’d love to know what you think!